triet521/vecm_gold_price/README.md

 ADF (Augmented Dickey-Fuller) Test

 KPSS (Kwiatkowski–Phillips–Schmidt–Shin) Test

+Lag Selection (lag.py)
+To determine the optimal lag length for the VECM model, we used the lag.py script, which applies standard information criteria (such as AIC, BIC, and HQIC) on the differenced log-transformed variables (dlog_*).

+Based on the criteria, lag = 1 was selected as the optimal lag order.
+This value was then used as --lag 1 in the main pipeline.py forecasting script.

 Forecasting and Visualization
 After running the pipeline, the forecasted gold prices will be saved to vecm_forecast.csv and vecm_forecast.xlsx.
 Additionally, a plot will be generated comparing the actual and forecasted gold prices.